Reactive-Network/reactive-smart-contract-demos/src/demos/uniswap-v2-stop-order/README.md

 `CALLBACK_CONTRACT_ADDRESS`: The contract address from Step 3.

-`SEPOLIA_ADDR`: The client address initiating the order.
+`SEPOLIA_ADDR`: The client's address initiating the order.

 `DIRECTION_BOOLEAN`: `true` to sell `token0` and buy `token1`; `false` for the opposite.